 - Reduction in the infant mortality rate

-Decreases in the fight against hunger in Africa include:
+Decreases in the fight against hunger and famine in Africa include:

 - Crop failure due to climate change and environmental degradation